AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/toggle_bus.md

 When redstone signal supplied the part enables the connection, <ItemLink id="inverted_toggle_bus"/> provides the reverse behavior by disabling the connection instead.

+Of note, toggling these may cause the network to reboot and recalculate the connected devices.

 They are [cable subparts](../ae2-mechanics/cable-subparts.md).